All Episodes

 Because that's also in violation.

-Uh and I don't want to say in violation, because I know that they're coming across as that it was legally done, but it could be very unethical, and it and it goes right into that gray area where everybody's talked about political espionage.
+And I don't want to say in violation because I know that they're coming across as that it was legally done, but it could be very unethical.

-So what what I think needs to be answered, and I I believe this is what Chairman Nunes is looking at.
+So what I think needs to be answered, and I believe this is what Chairman Nunez is looking at: who unmasked the names and why, and what names were unmasked, and who were they shared with, and what were they used for?

 Because as he said, he said this just didn't have to do with Russia.

-And that's what was so concerning, and that's why he went to the president.
+And that's why he went to the president.

-And you know, he's getting a lot of backlash.
+And, you know, he's getting a lot of backlash.

 He's getting some backlash a lot from the Democrats who are saying that he's being very partisan here.